joakim/kay/README.md

 -- "primitive values are unboxed when read, returning their internal value" print 42  --> "42, not `Number 42`"

+-- "slots are really setter messages on the current cell (`self`), the following are equivalent"
+foo: 42
+self foo: 42
 ```

 <br/>